Lyondealpha-hub/ArchGen/README.md

 # ArchGen
-Project Structure Generator for web and mobile development
+Project Structure Generator for web and mobile development using GO

 ArchGen is a powerful tool designed to simplify the process of setting up new software projects with well-defined architectural patterns and organized project structures.
 It provides developers with an automated and customizable approach to generate the initial project layout, tailored to specific frameworks.